MicrosoftDocs/azure-docs/articles/azure-health-insights/radiology-insights/model-configuration.md

 When includeEvidence is false, no evidence is returned.

-This configuration overrules includeRecommendationsWithNoSpecifiedModality and provideFocusedSentenceEvidence and no evidence will be shown at all.
+This configuration overrules includeRecommendationsWithNoSpecifiedModality and provideFocusedSentenceEvidence and no evidence is shown.

-When includeEvidence is true it depends on the value set on the two other configurations whether the evidence of the inference or a single focused sentence is given as evidence.
+When includeEvidence is true, it depends on the value set on the two other configurations whether the evidence of the inference or a single focused sentence is given as evidence.

 # Examples